google/s2geometry/README.md

 Python 3 is required.

 ### Creating wheels
-First, make a virtual environment and install `cmake_build_extension` and `wheel` into it:
+First, make a virtual environment and install `build` into it:
 ```
 python3 -m venv venv
 source venv/bin/activate
-pip install cmake_build_extension wheel
+pip install build
 ```

 Then build the wheel:
 ```
-python setup.py bdist_wheel
+python -m build
 ```

 The resulting wheel will be in the `dist` directory.

-> If OpenSSL is in a non-standard location make sure to set `OPENSSL_ROOT_DIR`
+> If OpenSSL is in a non-standard location make sure to set `OPENSSL_ROOT_DIR`;
-> when calling `setup.py`, see above for more information.
+> see above for more information.

 ## Other S2 implementations